ipraveen/common-data/words.md

 -   He likes to wear clothes that accentuate his muscular build.
 -   We felt that the article accentuated [=emphasized] the positive aspects of the program.

-# renaissance: The JavaScript renaissance is upon us.
+# renaissance

 > situation or period of time when there is a new interest in something that has not been popular in a long time; A period of new growth or activity
+- The JavaScript renaissance is upon us.

 # moratorium